ani-2008/quote_generator/README.md

 #Quote Generator

-This is a random quote generator using [ZenQuotes](https://zenquotes.io/)
+This is a quote generator using [ZenQuotes](https://zenquotes.io/)

+New quotes are generated each day

 We can use this in any app or even in shell on opening